All Night Long Tour

 The All Night Long Tour is the debut concert tour by British pop/R&B singer Alexandra Burke.
 It is Burke's first concert tour which is to promote her debut studio album Overcome.
-The tour is set to kick off in Wales on 14 January 2011 and currently finishes on 24 June 2011 in Ireland.
+The tour kicked off in Wales on 14 January 2011 and finished on 24 June 2011 in Ireland.
 The tour will visit various cities across the United Kingdom including Belfast, Dublin, Glasgow, London and Manchester.
 The dates for the tour was officially revealed on ITV's Daybreak website on 7 September 2010.

 Inspired by musical acts such as Michael Jackson and Beyoncé, The All Night Long Tour began a year and three months after the release of the supporting album Overcome.
 New up and coming acts Parade and Carrie Mac were announced as the supporting acts.
 The set list of the tour consisted of songs from Overcome, as well as covering "Closer" by Ne-Yo, "Survivor"/"Bootylicious"/"Independent Women" by Destiny's Child and "Listen" by Beyoncé.